Lexa-B/Ayaka_MS_LLM-Host/readme.md

   * Common logic can live here.
 * LLM/model_srv_{model_name}.py:
   * A model-specific file with a subclass of BaseModelHandler.
-  * Contains only the Mistral-specific code, templates, message preprocessing, tokenization quirks, etc.
+  * Contains only the model-specific code, templates, message preprocessing, tokenization quirks, etc.
-  * In the future, you can create parallel files (e.g., model_srv_llama_Llama-3B-Instruct.py, model_srv_falcon_Falcon-7B.py, etc.) for each model type.
+  * Each model contains its own handler file, and it in-turn points to the model files

 ### Systems Architecture Diagram
 ```mermaid